hashicorp/terraform-provider-aws/website/docs/r/db_instance_automated_backups_replication.markdown

 configuration options:

 - `create` - (Default `75m`) How long to wait before RDS successfully starts replication of automated backups to a different AWS Region.
-- `update` - (Default `75m`) How long to wait before RDS completes updating existing replication of automated backups to a different AWS Region.
+- `delete` - (Default `75m`) How long to wait before RDS stops automated backup replication for a DB instance.

 ## Import